A classic Gazelle bicycle from the Netherlands moves without the need to pedal, purring as it glides gracefully along the streets of Wellington.

 But conversions are part of a growing culture of distinctive e-bikes that will continue to add colour and personality to our two-wheeled landscape.

-Reported by Chris van Ryn for our AA Directions Winter 2019 issue
+Reported by Chris van Ryn for our AA Directions Summer 2019 issue